-In this article, we have discussed step-by-step procedures to create a Cash Flow Statement Format Using the Direct Method in Excel.
+In this article, we have discussed step-by-step procedures to create a cash flow statement Format using the direct method in Excel.
 I hope this article will help you to perform your tasks efficiently.
 Furthermore, we have also added the practice book at the beginning of the article.
 To test your skills, you can download it to exercise.
-Moreover, you can visit the ExcelDemy website for more articles like this.
 Lastly, if you have any suggestions or queries, feel free to ask in the comment section below.

 - How to Create Cash Flow Statement Format in Excel

 - How to Create Monthly Cash Flow Statement Format in Excel